Camp GDB | Guide Dogs for the Blind Skip to main content

 Introducing youth to the guide dog lifestyle.

-The benefits of having a dog in one’s life are far-reaching.
-Those who choose to share their life with a guide dog will develop more independence and an increased sense of responsibility, along with enhanced social connections, and more life experiences and opportunities.
 Guide Dogs for the Blind recognizes that the human-animal bond is unique; we want to give teens who are blind or low-vision the opportunity to experience its life-changing potential.

-At Camp GDB, participants will explore the companionship, independence, and responsibility of a partnership with a guide dog.
+At Camp GDB, participants explore the companionship, independence, and responsibility of a partnership with a guide dog.

 Camp GDB is FREE and open to participants who meet the following criteria: